GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The first 90 percent of the code accounts for the first 90 percent of the development time.
-The remaining 10 percent of the code accounts for the other 90 percent of the development time.
+> ### When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.
 >
-> ~ *Tom Cargill*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts